Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 ### F. Argument & Declaration Breaking

-- Left align parameter each line if declaration is long.
+- Left align parameter each line if declaration is long and write on next line after function name.

 *Correct example*
 ```c